johnson-robert3/LunchinatoRs_tidyr/README.md

 # LunchinatoRs_tidyr

-LunchinatoRs workshop on using the 'tidyr' package (part of the Tidyverse) for organizing data sets.
+Some hopefully helpful examples and materials for learning some basic functions from the 'tidyr' package (part of the Tidyverse) for organizing data sets.

-Some hopefully helpful examples for learning some of the basic tidyr functions

 ### Functions
 - pivot_longer()